Waltershausen: Incorporations

-On July 1 in 1950, Langenhain, Schnepfenthal-Rödichen as well as Wahlwinkel became parts of Waltershausen.
-63 years later, on December 31 in 2013, the district of Emsetal (consisting of Fischbach, Schmerbach, Schwarzhausen and Winterstein) was incorporated into the town.
+On July 1, 1950, Langenhain, Schnepfenthal-Rödichen as well as Wahlwinkel became parts of Waltershausen.
+63 years later, on December 31, 2013, the district of Emsetal (consisting of Fischbach, Schmerbach, Schwarzhausen and Winterstein) was incorporated into the town.

 History

 The origin of the town's name can be traced back to the 8th-9th century when, during Franconian times, a settlement called Waltershausen existed.
 In 1167, the town's landmark Tenneberg Castle was first mentioned in a document.

 The first documentary mention of Waltershausen itself dates back to 1209, precisely under the name of „Ulricus, villicius de Waltherißhusin“.
 It was then a part of the county of Mühlburg under the electorate of Mainz.
 From 1640 onwards, Waltershausen, then a subordinate to the Amt Tenneberg, became a part of the duchy of Saxe-Coburg and Gotha.

 In the early nineteenth century, Waltershausen established its tradition of being a "city of dolls" due to the high number of toy and specifically doll factories in the area.
 In 1990, however, the industrial production of dolls came to an end.

 In 1929, the Thuringian forest railway was extended to Waltershausen, thus providing a direct connection to Bad Tabarz and Gotha.

-During World War II, on February 6 in 1945, Waltershausen was among several regional towns to be hit by an attack of U.S. Forces.
+During World War II, on February 6, 1945, Waltershausen was among several regional towns to be hit by an attack of U.S. Forces.
 12 bombers dropped a total of 120 bombs on the town, causing the destruction of 21 buildings as well as 20 casualties.